TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

 Students will be able to...
 * Define and identify: **scope, aliasing, stack trace**
 * Understand that changing a list in a function updates the list outside of the function
-* Understand that updating variables in a function does not affect the variable outside of the function.
+* Understand that updating variables in a function does not affect the variable outside of the function
+* Understand global variables
 * Draw a simple stack trace

 ##Materials/Preparation